Joshito1/joshi-s_portfolio/README.md

 # joshi-s_portfolio
-"remote-changes" Branch will be used for transfering new future files remotly to other Devices
+"remote-changes" Branch will be used for transfering new future files remotely to other Devices.